About Hannah

 Hospitality-honed skills: anticipate needs, remain calm, create comfort

-Practical, non-judgmental guidance for partners and families
+Non-judgmental guidance for partners and families

 Training, Education & Certifications

-Bastyr University (Simkin Center) — Birth Doula Training
+Bastyr University - Birth Doula Training

 Hospital Projects & Collaboration